 Due to the expense of properly disposing of hazardous waste and the liability that always remains with the generator, the best thing to do is to eliminate or reduce the amount of hazardous waste you generate.
-Information on P2 can be found on the DEP web site at http://www.dep.state.fl.us/mainpage/programs/p2.htm.

 If you have any questions regarding the Small Quantity Generator Assessment, Notification and Verification Program, contact (insert local agency, phone number and address).